 -

-If you need to conduct a TURF analysis with your results, then you must conduct a sequential monadic test because TURF requires a full evaluation of each item in the set.
-This ensures accurate measurement of both reach (how many people are reached by at least one item) and frequency (how many items reach each individual), which are critical to identifying the optimal product combination for maximum audience coverage.
+If you need to conduct a TURF analysis, you must use a sequential monadic test.
+TURF requires a full evaluation of each item in the set to accurately measure both reach (how many people are reached by at least one item) and frequency (how many items reach each individual) — both critical to identifying the optimal product combination for maximum audience coverage.

-Smart Loops are a tool that allows you to build a question loop “template” within your survey.
-You only need to set up the questions one time and define what makes each loop, called “runs”, unique, such as a concept name or concept image.
-Smart Loops will greatly reduce your programming time and effort using a special input table and reference logic in the Survey Editor.
+- Smart Loops — build a question loop template within your survey.
+Set up questions once and define what makes each loop (called a "run") unique, such as a concept name or image.
+Smart Loops reduce programming time using a special input table and reference logic in the Survey Editor.

-Group Logic allows you to randomize and randomly assign any questions or sets of questions within a survey as you define it.
-This can be a better option when the question sets to be randomized or assigned are not similar enough in structure to be set up using a Smart Loop..
+- Group Logic — randomize and assign any questions or sets of questions as you define them.
+A better option when question sets aren't similar enough in structure to use a Smart Loop.

-You can learn more about Smart Loops and Group Logic here in the Help Center, or compare the two tools and learn how to use them in the Lighthouse Academy!
+You can learn more about Smart Loops and Group Logic here in the Help Center, or compare the two tools in the Lighthouse Academy.